tylerjmorg/copyright-updater/README.md

 ### Dynamic Year Range
 If you're looking to add a year range that updates the ending number to the current year (eg., _&copy; 2020-2025 Tyler Morgan.
 All rights reserved._), this is the one for you.
 #### Code
 Add both `data-copyright-year="YYYY"` and `data-copyright-endyear="currentyear"` to any HTML tag.
 Preferably an empty `span`.
 Change out "YYYY" to the year you want, but "currentyear" should be left as is.
 Example: `<span data-copyright-year="2004" data-copyright-endyear="currentyear"></span>` will spit out "2004-2025".
+If you change out "currentyear" to "currentyear2", it will display the last two digits of the current year.
+Example: "2020-25".

 ### Static Year Range